 - Hoon could have accepted the offer and never look back — let’s be honest, if he could swallow the guilt of someone else losing their job because of him, then by all means.
 But if you can’t do it due to your pride, fear of karma, or because you’ve experienced this yourself, don’t waver with your choice👊🏻

 - I can’t argue that it’s the right thing to do because if you’re already desperate, then choosing to forego such a chance may seem stupid.
-But I believe that wanting to carve your own path through your own merit and without stepping on anyone will surely amount to something and makes you a person with integrity –and that’s not a bad thing.
+But I believe that wanting to carve your own path through your own merit will surely amount to something.
+Choosing not to step on anyone makes you a person with integrity –and that’s not a bad thing.

 3. Knowing that people can let you down but you assess the situation well enough to have thoughts other than just getting angry.